kjmickey/API-Homework/README.md

     Going too far south where summers are not warm

 2) There doesn't seem to be any relationship between latitude and cloudiness.
-It is interesting to not that more than expected readings are either 100% cloudy or 100% sunny.
-I'm not sure if this is accurate data, or lazy observations by humans (or machine algorythms?).
+It is interesting to note that more-than-expected readings are either 100% cloudy or 100% sunny.
+I'm not sure if this is accurate data, or lazy observations by humans (or automatic weather station algorythmns?).

-3) Coastal cities are heavily overrepresented, especially in the Southern Hemisphere has significantly more water area than land area.
-By randomly generating Lat/Longs, we got many points that were out in the water, potentially hundreds, or even thousands of miles away from the city they mapped to.
-As a result, cities on the coast, and especially on a peninsula are significanlty over sampled compared to cites in the interior of continents.
+3) Coastal cities are heavily overrepresented, especially in the Southern Hemisphere, which has significantly more water area than land area.
+By randomly generating Lat/Longs, we got many points that were in the middle of the ocean, potentially hundreds, or even thousands of miles away from the city they mapped to.
+As a result, cities on the coast, and especially cities on a peninsula are significanlty over-sampled compared to cites in the interior of continents.

+A potential fix to this problem is discarding any city that is more than 50 miles from it's random Lat/Long, and generating Lat/Longs until the 500+ cities are created.